elasticdog/hello-sinatra/README.md

 Automation
 ----------

-For actually developing a new Sinatra app, you won't want to be stuck manually reloading WEBrick and running `rake test` every time you make a change.
+When developing a new Sinatra app, you don't want to be stuck manually reloading WEBrick and running `rake test` every time you make a change.
 Luckily, there are ways to automate reloading the appropriate services whenever you save your app.

-To automatically reload the development Rack server, there are a couple of possibilities...if you're on OS X, the [Pow](http://pow.cx/) project makes local development extremely convenient (more so when adding the [`powder` gem](https://github.com/Rodreegez/powder) on top as a command-line wrapper); or you can use the [`shotgun` gem](https://github.com/rtomayko/shotgun) to fork and reload the server on every request.
+To automatically reload your development server, there are a couple of possibilities...if you're on OS X, the [Pow](http://pow.cx/) project makes this process incredibly straight forward (more so when adding the [`powder` gem](https://github.com/Rodreegez/powder) on top as a command-line wrapper); or you can use the [`shotgun` gem](https://github.com/rtomayko/shotgun) to fork and reload the server on every request.

     $ shotgun config.ru

 To automatically run your tests, you can use the [`watchr` gem](https://github.com/mynyml/watchr) along with the included `specs.watchr` file.
-This is similar to using ZenTest/autotest, but a bit more flexible.
+This is similar to using ZenTest/autotest, but Watchr gives you a bit more flexibility.

     $ watchr specs.watchr